photon-technologies/photon-matter-tools/README.md

 ## Tools

-* [esp-matter-mfg-tool](mfg_tool): tool to generate the Matter compatible manufacturing and secure certificate partitions.
+* [photon-matter-mfg-tool](mfg_tool): tool to generate the Matter compatible manufacturing and secure certificate partitions.